patternfly/patternfly-org/packages/theme-patternfly-org/pages/global-css-variables.md

 PatternFly defines a number of standard breakpoints.
 These are always used as a min-width breakpoint; i.e. using the `-md` breakpoint would apply to everything at the `-md` width and wider.

-Breakpoint suffixes are used in utility classes and layouts as well as in many components.
-When available, `{-on-[breakpoint]}` will be shown as an available suffix in the usage section of the documentation.
-The breakpoint suffix is optional and if not specified, the base will be used.
-There are breakpoints for `sm`, `md`, `lg`, `xl`, and `2xl`.
-The values for the corresponding breakpoints are defined below in the global variables `—pf-global—breakpoint—[breakpoint]`.
+Breakpoint suffixes are used in utility classes and layouts as well as in many components as a way to apply class styles at a specified breakpoint.
+When available, `{-on-[breakpoint]}` will be shown as an available suffix for the class in the usage section of the documentation.
+The breakpoint suffix is optional and if not specified, the base class will be used.
+There are breakpoints for `sm`, `md`, `lg`, `xl`, and `2xl`, and the values for the corresponding breakpoints are defined below in the global variables `—pf-global—breakpoint—[breakpoint]`.

 ### Using the variable system